google/fonts/HowToGenerateWebNativeFonts.md

   * For each person involved in the design of the font, include their name, email, homepage URL, and role in the project.
 The [FONTLOG](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ofl-faq_web#11bc4f28) example in the OFL FAQ is a good guide for this file.

 Now contact me

+* * *

+#### Comment by vernnobile, Mar 21, 2011

+Not sure if the mimimal PREP table is 'stale', but i can comment on some approaches to setting the flags in a Truetypefont for optimisting rendering.
+Info here is on the 'gasp' tables of a truetype font, and how they effect the way a font is rendered to a digital screen, partly by using Truetype hinting instructions.
+This applies to fonts being rendered via a Windows OS, and Linux (Freetype) OS's.
+OS X does not utilise a font's hinting instructions.
+Gasp tables come in 2 flavours, version 0, and version 1.
+Version 1 is an enhanced version developed to utilise Microsoft's ClearType? technology.
+Version 0 uses 2 flags that can be toggled ON or OFF; 'dogray' antialiased smoothing, and, grid fitting.
+Version 1 tables contain same as version 0 but with 2 extra flags for ClearType?; Symmetric Smoothing, and Symmeric Gridfitting.

+So in a version 0 table you have access to turning on/off antialiasing and gridfitting.
+In vrsion 1 tables you have access to antialiasing, gridfitting, symmetric smoothing, and symmetric gridfitting.

+Worth noting that if Cleartype is not present a version 1 table will act as a version 0 table.This means the ideal is to have a version 1 table that is set for Cleartype and non-Cleartype.

+Traditionally version 0 tables were set so that font sizes below 8 ppem had no grid fitting but did have antialiasing.
+From 9-16 ppem, just grid fitting.
+And fonts above 17ppem had both antialiasing and grid fitting toggled on.
+IMO the use of accelerated graphics cards and higher resolution screens make this appraoch obsolete.
+Microsofts DirectWrite? pushed this even further with much improved rendering built into the OS and apps.
+In this scenario it makes sense to simply toggle all 4 flogs ON for all font sizes.

+At present it is not too straigtforward to build fonts with version 1 gasp tables.
+Fontlab cannot do it.
+Microsoft Visual Truetype can do it.
+Fontforge can do it.
+Perhaps the best approach is to use TTX (part of 'fonttools') and set the tables by hand.

+#### Comment by vernnobile, Mar 22, 2011

+I should add something here.
+The combination of accelerated graphics, high resolution screens and and Direct Write is making hinting a font for Windows OS optional, perhaps.
+Not obsolete, but hinting is no longer so crucial to rendering fonts on DirectWrite?.
+For example under DirectWrite? an unhinted font will render almost or as good as a hinted font.
+2 major caveats here though - an unhinted font will not be backward compatible to older Windows OS's or older browsers.
+Some fonts can still benefit from hinting where particularly small details need to be preserved.

+#### Comment by thomas.phinney, Dec 5, 2011

+Just to clarify a point on Vern's stuff on the 'gasp' table, the new flags in the version 1 gasp table are specific to the DirectWrite? version of ClearType?.
+Older GDI ClearType? ignores these.
+If DirectWrite? is not present, a version 1 table acts like a version 0 table and the additional flags are ignored.

+#### Comment by vernnobile, Dec 7, 2011
+re "Now find a Windows machine with Firefox 4+ installed, and visit http://understandingfonts.com/2011/fonttest/ and drag and drop all the fonts into the grey bar at the top.
+Using the Control Panel, you can toggle ClearType? on and off to see the differences."

+Testing for Windows OS's is a little more complex than this unfortunately :-/ On Windows XP, Firefox4 will not use (as far as i know) DirectWrite? smoothing, but it will on Windows 7 (not sure about Vista).
+This is an issue when testing as there is a BIG difference between DirectWrite? and GDI font rendering.
+A font can look ok under DirectWrite? but not good under GDI, so I would say you really need to test fonts for adequate rendering primarily on GDI (if a font renders ok on GDI it will render ok on DirectWrite?)
+For this Chrome is better than Firefox as it gives a less-than-best scenario for testing purposes.